|

 Light

-The Ranunculus do well when grown in direct sunlight.
+The Ranunculus does well when grown in direct sunlight.
 However, they will survive in partial shade but must get at least six hours of sunlight.
 Best flowering will happen under bright indirect sunlight.

 Temperature